wrichter/clickgame/README.md

 });
 ```

-5. When websocket message is received, publish it
+1. When websocket message is received, publish it
 (add under ```//additional code here 2``` ):
 ```

-ws.on('message', (msg) => {
+// ...start publishing new messages from websocket to topic on broker ws.on('message', (msg) => {
   console.log('received: %s', msg);
   // adjust message here